 Yeah, it’s a blog.

-But the posts are public.
-Instead of writing causal things like “I took a picture of a cute dog”, add more value to it.
+Casual posts like “I took a picture of a cute dog” are nice, but you need to add more value to it.

 Make casual posts great again.